phillbaker/terraform-provider-elasticsearch/docs/index.md

 * `client_key_path` (Optional) - A X509 key to connect to elasticsearch.
 Defaults to `ES_CLIENT_KEY_PATH`
 * `sign_aws_requests` (Optional) - Enable signing of AWS elasticsearch requests (defauls to `true`).
 The `url` must refer to AWS ES domain (`*.<region>.es.amazonaws.com`), or `aws_region` must be specified explicitly.
 * `elasticsearch_version` (Optional) - ElasticSearch Version, if set, skips the version detection at provider start.
+* `host_override` (Optional) - If provided, sets the 'Host' header of requests and the 'ServerName' for certificate validation to this value.
+See the documentation on connecting to Elasticsearch via an SSH tunnel.

 ### AWS authentication